The music curriculum at UT provides innovative and comprehensive instruction in the areas of

 Studies in music technology and composition are the foundation of a variety of future music careers including: underscoring, songwriting, media production, arranging, orchestration, music copying and editing, sound design and editing, music recording, mixing, mastering, audio and video archiving, software development, technology sales and support, college teaching and research, composing for classical ensembles and musicians, technology facility coordination and more.

-Students interested in applying for the Bachelor of Arts in music degree, with the option to focus on music technology and composition, should submit an
+Students interested in applying for the Bachelor of Fine Arts in music degree, with the option to focus on music technology and composition, should submit an

 audition request form.
 A performance audition on a primary instrument is still required, though the performance requirements are less rigorous for the Bachelor of Arts in music than the other music degrees.
 Non-traditional music students may consider auditioning on electric guitar, keyboard, electric bass or drum-set (identified as contemporary guitar, keyboard, bass and percussion).